It’s a Memory, Not a Prophecy: Meeting Fear with Compassion

 The Shift in Perspective

-Hearing “It’s not a prophecy—it’s a memory” gave me language for something I’ve felt but couldn’t name.
-It reminded me that my body isn’t predicting doom—it’s remembering pain.
+Hearing “It’s a memory, not a prophecy” gave me language for something I had felt but couldn’t name.
+It reminded me: my body isn’t predicting doom, it’s remembering pain.
 And that memory doesn’t mean danger is present.

 A New Kind of Self-Talk